lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

     * Inactivity Timer duration for each Rule ID value, if applicable to the SCHC F/R mode

-    * MAX_ACK_REQUEST value for each Rule ID value, if applicable to the SCHC F/R mode
+    * MAX_ACK_REQUESTS value for each Rule ID value, if applicable to the SCHC F/R mode

 * if L2 Word is wider than a bit and SCHC fragmentation is used, value of the padding bits (0 or 1).
 This is needed because the padding bits of the last fragment are included in the RCS computation.